 Q. Can I calculate my total loan debt by multiplying my first-year student loan by four years?

-A. No. Your Stafford loan may start at $3,500, then increase to $4,500, and then again to $5,500 for your senior years.
-A total Stafford loan maximum is at least $19,000.
-If your financial aid award includes a Perkins or alternative loan, you should expect that the total amount you will borrow will be at least the first year amount multiplied by four.
-Students may qualify for up to an additional $2,000 in unsubsidized Federal Direct Stafford loans per year.
+A. No. A Federal Direct Student loan may start at $3,500, then increase to $4,500, and then again to $5,500 for your senior year.
+A total Federal Direct Student loan maximum is at least $19,000.
+If your financial aid award includes an alternative loan, you should expect that the total amount you will borrow will be at least the first year amount multiplied by four.

 Q. Is there a discount if more than one person from my family is enrolled at St. Lawrence?
 How about for the children of alumni?